 Final thoughts on prototyping

 Remember: prototype plays a huge role not only in the product design process but also in winning the heart of a business angel.
 Investors are like bosses you report to at 9-5 job – they love to understand the deliverable before they decide on putting their money into something.
-Being the fruit of product design workshops (which aim, among others, at helping you rise capital for your startup), the prototype not only shows how the product will work but, even more importantly, it proves that you’re a knowledgeable entrepreneur dedicated to your project.
-At the end of the day, being able to take this first step of presenting the idea to the real people together with gathering their feedback and making improvements gets you way closer to receiving the funding.
+Being the fruit of product design workshops (which aim, among others, at helping you raise capital for your startup), the prototype not only shows how the product will work but, even more importantly, it proves that you’re a knowledgeable entrepreneur dedicated to your project.
+At the end of the day, taking this first step of presenting the idea to the real people and gathering their feedback and making improvements gets you way closer to receiving the funding.

 Ready to breathe life in your business idea?
 Take a look at how our designers can help you do that.